Support the fact-based journalism you rely on with a donation to Marketplace today. Give Now!

 In 1980, Switzerland was the wealthiest country in the world.
 Explore an interactive version of this graph.
 (World Inequality Database / Core Econ)

-Fast-forward to 2020, and it’s clear that wealth and inequality have risen based on the number of countries that exhibit wider gaps between their richest and poorest people.
+Fast-forward to 2020, and it’s clear that wealth and inequality have risen based on the number of countries with wider gaps between their richest and poorest residents.

 Over the past 250 years, many industrial workers, farmers and poor people demanded the right to vote and democratic political systems took hold in many countries.
-Historically, this had helped inequality decline, and today, capitalism and democracy coexist in many countries, each system influencing the other.
+This has historically helped drive inequality down.
+Today, capitalism and democracy coexist in many countries, each system influencing the other.

 But with inequality, once again, on the rise, here’s a question to ponder: Can democracy, which aspires to distribute political power equally, succeed in highly unequal economies?